Understanding the Currency System

 Classroom Jobs

-- Assigned paid roles
+- Assigned paid jobs

 - Automatic weekly/daily payouts